Digitizeit-se/QuartzHostedService/README.md

 ```

-Using MsSqlServer will validate if sqlServer have the database configured in connectionString, If database can´t be found it will try to create it.
+Using a database provider  will validate if server have the database configured in connectionString, If database can´t be found it will try to create it.
-Sql for creating Database can be found here https://github.com/quartznet/quartznet/tree/master/database
+ SQL scripts used in Digitizeit.QuartzHostedService to create database and tables can be found here https://github.com/quartznet/quartznet/tree/master/database
 "provider sqlserver" will default to the following settings:

 ```txt